mzur/kirby-uniform/docs/actions/email.md

 ## Options

+The email action accepts the same options than the [email function of Kirby](https://nnnnext.getkirby.com/docs/guide/emails).
+You can pass on options like `cc`, `bcc` or even `attachments`.
+The `body` is ignored, however, as it is dynamically generated based on the form data.
+Here are some special options:

 ### to (required)

 The email address that should be the receiver of the emails.
 It can be dynamically chosen based on the form content with the [EmailSelectAction](email-select).